dawidgrabarczyk/dawidgrabarczyk/README.md

 On my GitHub profile, you will find projects related to data analysis, which I undertake both as part of my studies and personal interests.
 Feel free to browse through them.

 ### Skills and Tools:
-- Python
+- Python,
-- Jupyter Notebook
+- Jupyter Notebook,
 - Git (GitHub).